 No. Our performing arts faculty do not offer auditions.
 However, you may make inquiries about the opportunities for training and performing at Brown by contacting the appropriate department at Brown.
 Applicants with musical or artistic accomplishments may submit a portfolio in The Common Application, through SlideRoom.

 In our experience, the required counselor recommendation and two teacher recommendations provide all we need to make a thoughtful, informed admission decision.
 Because additional letters tend to echo the observations we already have in hand, we do not encourage you to seek out extra letters.
 If, however, someone has unique knowledge of certain strengths or accomplishments that would not be addressed in the required recommendations, you are welcome to have another person write on your behalf.
 Keep in mind that a stack of extra letters will almost never influence an admission officer in a positive way.

 How and when do I pay the application fee?

 The application fee of $75 is due when you submit your application.
-You may use a credit card by following the instructions on the online Common Application or you may send a check payable to Brown University to the Admission Office.
+You may use a credit card by following the instructions on The Common Application or you may send a check payable to Brown University to the Office of College Admission.